-- 25.1 The Trust has a Board of Directors, which comprises both Executive and Non-Executive Directors. - 25.2 The Board of Directors comprises- - 25.2.1 a Non-Executive Chairman, - 25.2.2 up to 8 other Non-Executive Directors (one of whom may be nominated as the Senior Independent Director), and - 25.2.3 up to 7 Executive Directors. - 25.2.4 Non-executive Directors (Designate) will attend Board of Director meetings and relevant Committee meetings playing an active role by providing advice and appropriate challenge across the range of Trust healthcare services and supporting business areas.
-However, Non-executive Director (Designates) are not formally appointed as a board member and should circumstances arise, will not be eligible to vote. - 25.3 One of the Executive Directors is the Chief Executive. - 25.4 The Chief Executive is the Accounting Officer - 25.5 One of the Executive Directors is the Finance Director - 25.6 One of the Executive Directors is a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984) - 25.7 One of the Executive Directors is a registered nurse or a registered midwife - 25.8 The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors.
+24.1 The Trust has a Board of Directors, which comprises both Executive and Non-Executive Directors.

+- 24.2 The Board of Directors comprises- - 24.2.1 a Non-Executive Chairman, - 24.2.2 up to 8 other Non-Executive Directors (one of whom may be nominated as the Senior Independent Director), and - 24.2.3 up to 7 Executive Directors. - 24.3 One of the Executive Directors shall be the Chief Executive. - 24.4 The Chief Executive shall be the Accounting Officer - 24.5 One of the Executive Directors is the Finance Director - 24.6 One of the Executive Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984) - 24.7 One of the Executive Directors is to be a registered nurse or a registered midwife - 24.8 The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors.

-26. Board of Directors - general duty
+25. Board of Directors - general duty

-26.1 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the Members as a whole and for the public.
+25.1 The general duty of the Board of Directors and of each Director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the Members as a whole and for the public.

-27. Board of Directors - qualification for appointment as a Non-Executive Director
+26. Board of Directors - qualification for appointment as a Non-Executive Director

-- 27.1 A person may be appointed as a Non-Executive Director only if- - 27.1.1 he is a Member of a Public Constituency, or - 27.1.2 he is a Member of the Patients and Carers Constituency, or - 27.1.3 where any of the Trust's hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university, and - 27.1.4 he is not disqualified by virtue of paragraph 31 below.
+- 26.1 A person may be appointed as a Non-Executive Director only if- - 26.1.1 he is a Member of a Public Constituency, or - 26.1.2 where any of the Trust's hospitals includes a medical or dental school provided by a university, he exercises functions for the purposes of that university, and - 26.1.3 he is not disqualified by virtue of paragraph 31-30 below.

-28. Board of Directors - appointment and removal of the Chair and other Non-Executive Directors
+27. Board of Directors - appointment and removal of the Chair and other Non-Executive Directors

-- 28.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other Non-Executive Directors. - 28.2 Removal of the Chair or another Non-Executive Director shall require the approval of at least three-quarters of the Council of Governors.
+- 27.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other Non-Executive Directors. - 27.2 Removal of the Chair or another Non-Executive Director shall require the approval of at least three-quarters of the Council of Governors.

-29. Board of Directors - appointment of the Deputy Chair
+28. Board of Directors - appointment of the Vice Chair

-29.1 The Council of Governors at a general meeting shall appoint one of the Non-Executive Directors to be the Deputy Chair.
+28.1 The Council of Governors at a general meeting shall appoint one of the Non-Executive Directors to be the Vice Chair.

-30. Board of Directors - appointment and removal of the Chief Executive and other Executive Directors
+29. Board of Directors - appointment and removal of the Chief Executive and other Executive Directors

-- 30.1 The Non-Executive Directors shall appoint or remove the Chief Executive. - 30.2 The appointment of the Chief Executive shall require the approval of the majority of the Council of Governors. - 30.3 A committee consisting of the Chief Executive, the Chair and the other Non-Executive Directors shall appoint or remove the other Executive Directors.
+- 29.1 The Non-Executive Directors shall appoint or remove the Chief Executive. - 29.2 The appointment of the Chief Executive shall require the approval of the more than half of the Council of Governors voting.

+29.3 A committee consisting of the Chief Executive, the Chair and the other Non-Executive Directors shall appoint or remove the other Executive Directors.

-31. Board of Directors - disqualification
+30. Board of Directors - disqualification